aerlaut/capstone-p4da-beautifulsoup/README.md

 ## Output

-The output of this email is an email containing CPC report of the campaign with plot attached.
+The output of this project is a Flask-based dashboard containing the plot of the 2019 exchange rate, followed by a table of the daily exchange rates.

 ![Dashboard](https://github.com/aerlaut/capstone-p4da-beautifulsoup/blob/master/front.png?raw=true)